mdn/kuma/docs/deploy.rst

   on homepage and article pages.
 Try to verify features in the newly pushed code.
 Check the `functional tests`_.

-* Announce in Matrix (#mdn) that staging looks good, and you are pushing to production.
+* Announce in Slack (#mdn-dev) that staging looks good, and you are pushing to production.

 .. _Jenkins: https://ci.us-west-2.mdn.mozit.cloud
 .. _`What's Deployed on KumaScript`: https://whatsdeployed.io/s-SWJ